fahmadov01/NLP/README.md

   - Implemented LSTM model
   - Helped make the final presentation slides
   - Worked on the project report, especially on the 'Related Works' section

+- Nolan
+  - Helped implement the Naive Bayes Model in collaboration with Conlan Mann
+  - Conducted research for 'Related Works' for the progress report
+  - Helped with the final presentation slides
 ---

 ## Support Vector Machine